Neagu-Robert/Masaj-By-Melinda/src/services/notifications/README.md

 There are two ways to provide the SendGrid API key:

 1. **Using a sendgrid.env file:**
-   Create a `sendgrid.env` file in the root directory with the following content:
+   Create a `sendgrid.env` file in the `src` directory with the following content:
    ```
    SENDGRID_API_KEY='your_sendgrid_api_key'
    ```